 Mandira closed her eyes and let the gentle lapping of the lake soothe her like a lullaby.

 It was warm, even though it was early morning.
 Summer was at its peak.
 In the city the heat was unbearable.
 She had to escape the heat and the people; people who stifled her with their expectations and compulsions.
-She came to this lake, her her secret haven.
-She let the peace wash over her in benediction.
+She came to this lake, her secret haven.
+She let the peace wash over her in balmy notes.

 She came here to rest from her life.
 People sometimes wondered at her equanimity.
 Many had wondered if she was bereft of emotional capacity.
 She not only remained unruffled, she could even smile.
 People didn’t know how she could do it.
-She could not be moved, they had concluded long ago.
+She had no capacity to feel deeply, they had concluded long ago.

 Mandira’s eyes skimmed over the surface of the lake, lost in her memories.

 The surface of the lake rippled with the tiny waves that the wind was worrying it into.
 The lake was fluid, crinkling spontaneously when the wind demanded it.
 The wind was pleased to see the proof of his power etched out on her surface.
 He could fling her up when he wished and flatten her into a polished surface when he chose.
-He felt powerful.
+He felt powerful; he was smug.

 He made her his plaything.
 Some days he would try to whip her into a frenzy.
 He would whoosh noisily and run into her mightily.
 She reacted; he was pleased.
 Her surface roiled and foamed.
 She crashed herself upon the rocky shores, running back to herself in uncomplaining rivulets.